datea/datea-embed/readme.md

 #Datea

-Embed code for datea iniciatives.
+Embed code for datea initiniatives.

 Datea is a corwdsourcing and civic engagement platform to create and visualize citizen reports (dateos) in maps, picture galleries, timelines and charts.
 It's mail goal is to allow citizens to share and visualize useful information for any purpose.